r3c/creep/README.md

 Creep always appends two modifiers to filter to exclude environment and definition files from deployments.
 You shouldn't need to change this behavior, but you may do so by adding explicit modifiers matching them.

+Like for environment configuration you can also specify definition configuration as a JSON string instead of file using `-d` command line option:

+	creep -d '{"source": "hash"}'

 Troubleshooting
 ---------------